TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix hashing on linux
+    - Probably an issue with clrf endings

+- convert line endings when hashing json file

 - Universal additional collision sound for bodies so we don't have to create materials for some basic uses

 - Good balance for sniper scopes: